-Wildlife such as moose, deer, foxes, wolves, coyotes, bears and both snowy and grey owls are in abundance in the region's lush, green forests while species of birds and fish are too many to mention.
+Wildlife such as moose, deer, fox, wolves, coyotes, bears and both snowy and grey owls are in abundance in the region's lush, green forests while species of birds and fish are too many to mention.
 Alexander also boasts some of the best pickerel fishing in Manitoba around several of its power dams.

 Watch this space for further developments!!
 Listed below are all the public boat launches in the four wards of the R.M.